Close Menu

 For home loans, banks generally offer:

-- Up to 75–90% of property value
+• Up to 75–90% of the property value

-- Based on your income and repayment capacity
+• Based on your income and repayment capacity

-This makes it easier to buy a house without paying the full amount upfront.
+This makes it easier to buy a house without paying the full amount up front.

 Mortgage Loan Amount